SwpnilPndey/Smart_contracts_for_beginners/README.md

 09. Smart contract to create a simple NFT with ERC-721 compliance
 10. Smart contract to mimic a lottery
 11. Smart contract to mimic a simple marketplace to buy and sell items
+12. Smart contract to mimic a simple crowdfunding process for a project